mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/examples/unix_v6_lions/README.md

 ## Prologue

 For Ken Thompson and Dennis Ritchie: ars longa vita brevis (Greek).
-Ken and Dennis created the souce code and John had a perfect commentary on the 6th version, lightly edited by Lions to better sererte the functionality system initialization and process management, interrupts and system calls, basic I/O, file systems and pipes and character devices.
-The classical source code has built the foundation of the operating systems including Mach, BSD, Linux, MacOS and Windows.
+Ken and Dennis created the souce code and John had a perfect commentary on the 6th version, lightly edited by John to better sererte the functionality system initialization and process management, interrupts and system calls, basic I/O, file systems and pipes and character devices.
+The classical source code has built the solid foundation of the operating systems including Mach, BSD, Linux, MacOS and Windows.

 ## Interlude